-It’s a hard lesson to be reminded of – how all of life, history, and even the world itself so often seems a long, arduous, gorgeously told tale of utterly stupid and entirely avoidable tragedies.
+You reach a point when you realize that life, history, and even the world itself are a long, arduous, gorgeously told tale of utterly stupid and entirely avoidable tragedies.

 Santayana said we would repeat history if we don’t learn from it.
-But learning about history teaches me is that history teaches us nothing.
-Rather – we are learning – just the wrong lessons, is all.
-We learn how to do the same cheap, wicked, awful things more quickly, with greater efficacy, from a greater distance.
+But watching George Floyd die teaches me that history teaches us nothing more than how to watch the same cheap and wicked things more quickly, with greater efficacy, and from a greater distance.
 We learn how to recycle the same abuses, faster.

 This week, we all watched a white police officer kneel on George Floyd’s throat until he died.
 Think about that.
 You watched a police officer murder your neighbor.
 George Floyd was murdered.
 And we watched.

 George Floyd is just one of thousands of black men murdered with no cause – none – by members of an institution that in one breath assures it’s here for our protection, while it threatens and even takes life.
 Demeans and humiliates while demanding respect.
 Acts flagrantly, without cause or control while demanding obedience.

 I believe in law, and justice, and the need for control.

 Which is why I do not believe in the police.

 George Floyd’s life mattered.
 But even more than that, George Floyd’s life was his.
 It was not someone else’s to take away.